 Findings: Fingerprints, eye scans, and facial recognition are some examples of the biometric data that organizations may collect from customers and employees.
 One organization lost a number of facial photos used for authentication, as well as fingerprints from 5,700 organizations in 83 different countries.
 Overall, they lost the data of more than 1 million people.

 If you lose a username or password, you can simply go and change that.
-However, if you lose your employee’s fingerprints, they get a little grumpy if you tell them they need to blowtorch their fingerprints off.
+However, if you lose your employee’s fingerprints, the repercussions will likely be more serious.

 Prediction: Cloud provider will be seriously breached